UTSCC09/project-fullstackarmy/README.md

    - Stacked bar chart is good for this purpose (1st/2nd doses) in addition to a toggle to show the shares of the booster shot if the user wishes
    - Have a breakdown by age in the stacked bar chart
    - Have a breakdown by income in the stacked bar chart - see [NYT tracker](https://www.nytimes.com/interactive/2021/world/covid-vaccinations-tracker.html)
-   - Heat map is good for this purpose

 Note: the breakdowns are not easily digestable therefore need to think of a UI/UX Design that will allow to hide these breakdowns and show them when user wishes.